cardanoapi/chang-hardfork-testing/README.md

 - Locking and spending multiple UTxOs in/from different script address in the same transaction
 - Spending a locked UTxO from a script fulfilling milti-signature requirements

+### Staking, Registration, Delegattion and Reward Withdrawl
+- registering multiple stake address in a single transaction

 ## Steps to run
 1. `nix develop`
 2. `cabal run changHardForkTesting\`